AlgyJr/ios_guides/Table-View-Guide.md

 An implementation of the [`cellForRowAt`][cellforrowat] method must return an instance of [`UITableViewCell`][uitableviewcell] that is configured with the data for the row specified by the `indexPath`.
-In the above code we created a new instance of the UIKit-provided `UITableViewCell` class for each call to `cellForRowAt`.
+In the above code, we created a new instance of the UIKit-provided `UITableViewCell` class for each call to `cellForRowAt`.
 Since our table had only a few simple cells you might not have noticed any appreciable